Mortalitas/GShade-Bash-Installer/README.md

 ## Troubleshooting

-Q: Help, I'm using the default launcher but once I install GShade, the launcher stops launching!

-A: Known issue -- with the 32-bit launcher.
-   - Lutris: Open XIV's `Configure`, in the `Game Options` tab change the `Executable` from `ffxivboot.exe` to `ffxivboot64.exe`.
-   - Steam: Open XIV's `properties` dialog and set your `Launch Options` to:
-     - `echo "%command%" | sed 's/ffxivboot.exe/ffxivboot64.exe/' | sh`

-Q: I'm on a Mac --

-A: Anything Mac-related has been contributed by the good people at [XIV on Mac](https://www.xivmac.com/).
-If your question is XIV-specific, you'll almost *certainly* want to contact them directly.

-## Help

-If you need further help, please check the [GShade Discord](https://discord.gg/CH9bMvDfQk) for the `#troubleshooting` channel.
+If you need assistance, please check the [GShade Discord](https://discord.gg/CH9bMvDfQk) for the `#troubleshooting` channel.

-## Acknowledgments

-* Thanks to Marot on the GPosers discord for -- absolutely everything they do.

 ## Contributors

 If you are a code contributor, please feel free to add yourself to the list during your commit!
 My memory is roughly sieve-shaped!

+* [@HereInPlainSight](https://github.com/HereInPlainSight) - Original creator of this batch script, without whom it would not exist.
 * [@JacoG-RH](https://github.com/JacoG-RH) - Non-standard Steam libraries.
 * [@Maia-Everett](https://github.com/Maia-Everett) - Support for Wine Steam, locating game via wine registry, and `$HOME/.wine` checking.
 * [@taylor85345](https://github.com/taylor85345) - XIVLauncher.Core auto-detection.